MicrosoftDocs/memdocs/sccm/core/get-started/technical-preview.md

 *Applies to: System Center Configuration Manager (Technical Preview)*

 **Welcome to the System Center Configuration Manager Technical Preview**.
-This topic provides details about the evolving preview release that introduces new functionality and capabilities we are working on.
-With each version of the technical preview, new features are introduced that are not included in the current branch of System Center Configuration Manager at the time the technical preview version is made available.
+This article provides details about the evolving preview release that introduces new functionality and capabilities we are working on.
+Each version of the technical preview introduces new features that are not included in the current branch of Configuration Manager at the time the technical preview version is made available.
 These features might eventually be included in an update to the current branch release, but before we finalize the features and add them, we want you to have a chance to try them out and give us feedback.

  Because this is a technical preview, details and functionality are subject to change.

- This topic contains information that applies to all versions of the Technical Preview, and also  lists each new capability (or feature) along with the  Technical Preview version in which the capability first appears, like version 1712 for December of 2017.
-The details for these capabilities are detailed in  separate topics dedicated to each preview version.
+ This article contains information that applies to all versions of the Technical Preview.
+It also lists each new capability (or feature) along with the Technical Preview version in which the capability first appears, like version 1712 for December of 2017.
+These capabilities are detailed in separate topics dedicated to each preview version.

  For information about what's new in the current branch of Configuration Manager, see [What's new in System Center Configuration Manager](/sccm/core/plan-design/changes/what-has-changed-from-configuration-manager-2012).